 Do you care?
 Would you contribute to needed legal defense in the face of City Hall outrages?

 If you would help prevent barring citizens from our public beaches, press that gold Donate button above, or use your own Paypal account, to firstname.lastname@example.org.
 The button also allows credit cards.

 The beach legally still remains open public land as it has been since 2004.
 But Filner's evil plan lives on.

 Just a rope extension last year was so blatant the City Attorney had sent out a Memorandum of Law advising of the perils of legal liability.
 He was ignored.
 We filed that memorandum with our case.
-The Coastal Commission chose not to protect the public or itself, so it was "do or die" for Coastal Beach Access.
+The Coastal Commission chose not to protect the public, so it was "do or die" for Coastal Beach Access.
 The Coastal Commission had stipulated earlier CP was under its exclusive jurisdiction .
 La Jolla Cove will be easy to set aside next for a sea lion reserve.
 South Casa beach is a seal rookery now, where seals bear and bring their pups to be with people, showing their trust.

 Anybody can still go anywhere on CP beach that does not disturb a seal, regardless of any rope across it.
 The public is intimidated by a sham.
 The City Planning Commission was sued twice for doing its job analyzing the rope correctly as an illegal impact on public access.
 The City Attorney abandoned his client and confessed error to the court for them.
 His office announced it would present no evidence or argument to defend them, so we had to intervene in court.
 Do you wonder that the Planning Commission did not oppose this ESHA proposal?
 We can win this one with your help($).

 We ask there be real Shared Use, and enforcement of existing law to facilitate it.
 The City can't afford to continue its legal misadventures that violate the 1931 Trust and the Coastal Act.
 We have to share.
 It can work.
 Most people learned to share in kindergarten.